openssl-pkcs12, pkcs12 - PKCS#12 file utility

 - -passin arg

-the PKCS#12 file (i.e. input file) password source.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+The PKCS#12 file (i.e. input file) password source.
+For more information about the format of arg see "Pass Phrase Options" in openssl(1).

 - -passout arg

-pass phrase source to encrypt any outputted private keys with.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+Pass phrase source to encrypt any outputted private keys with.
+For more information about the format of arg see "Pass Phrase Options" in openssl(1).

 - -password arg

 With -export, -password is equivalent to -passout.
 Otherwise, -password is equivalent to -passin.